corda/corda-solutions/docs/source/patterns/receipts.rst

  - Billing with tokens
  - Token Receipts
+ - Regulators: generically, this pattern can be used where some subset of the EnablingTransaction needs to be proved to the EnabledTransaction.
+This would be very powerful for regulators who need to collect some sub set of transaction data from every transaction in a market without being party to all the transaction information.
  - ** need to brainstorm out more **

 --------------------------------------------------
 Things to Consider when using the Receipts pattern